I coach men who look capable on the outside but know something's off on the inside.

-This isn't about fixing you - you're capable and strong.
-It's about excavating who you were before you learned to perform.
+This isn't about fixing you.
+You're capable.
+It's about excavating who you were before you learned to perform, and building the courage to actually be that person.

 Where I Come From